hashicorp/vscode-terraform/README.md

 ### Configuration Changes

-The configuration has changed in v2.X o from 1.4.0.
+The configuration has changed from 1.4.0 to v2.X.
 If you are having issues with the Language Server starting, you can reset the configuration to the following:

 ```json
 "terraform.languageServer": {